DiamondLightSource/cryoem-services/README.md

 - 2D classification using Relion
 - Automated 2D class selection using Relion
 - 3D classification using Relion
+- 3D Refinement and post-processing
+- BFactor estimation by refinement with varying particle count

 # Services currently available